mrvautin/adminMongo/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ## Start with PM2
 PM2 runs the node application as a service.
+Useful for installing it on production box

-1. npm pm2 install
+1. npm run-script pm2-install
-2. npm pm2 start
+2. npm run-script pm2-start
 3. Visit [http://127.0.0.1:1234](http://127.0.0.1:1234) in your browser

 ### Features